The Five F’s of the perfect job in vet med

-To learn more about finding the perfect job in vet med, check out our FREE career workshop, “Vetting Your Career Options,” presented by IndeVets and Harbor.vet – on April 7 at 5 p.m.
-The event is open to all veterinarians and 4th year veterinary students.
-Space is limited.
-Register here.
+To learn more about finding the perfect job in vet med, check out our FREE career workshop, “Vetting Your Career Options,” presented by IndeVets and Harbor.vet.
+The 2-hour session took place on April 7; watch a record of the webinar here.

 Dr. Andrew Heller is Chief Growth Officer at IndeVets.